 To help your body recover from a hair transplant procedure, it is important to consume a lot of vitamins and nutrients.
-Taking supplements which contain vitamins A, B, C and E can encourage your new hair to grow and will increase its lifespan.
-Eating foods which contain these vitamins will also stimulate the growth of your new hair and improve the results of the treatment.
+Taking supplements that contain vitamins A, B, C and E can encourage your new hair to grow and will increase its lifespan.
+Eating foods that contain these vitamins will also stimulate the growth of your new hair and improve the results of the treatment.

 7. A Family History of Hair Loss

 If you have a family history of hair loss, it is possible that you will experience further balding after your hair transplant.
 Although the transplanted hairs will remain in place, other areas of the scalp may shed hair or experience thinning.
 In these cases, a second hair transplant is required so that the new balding areas can be treated.